Website Process

 Design is one of the expensive processes right behind programming as it takes lots of time and should be done by highly-trained UX/UI-experts using state-of-the-art technology.
 It is also one of the most cumbersome processes in a web project as the client often wants a website created that they like.

-The struggle between the client and web agency often lies therein to make the client understand that the design has to appeal to the target audience and meet the defined goals and has not to suit the client’s personal taste.
+The struggle between the client and web agency often lies therein to make the client understand that the design has to appeal to the target audience and meet the defined goals and does not have to suit the client’s personal taste.

 Technical Specifications